muddassir235/eprefs/README.md

 ## How to Use
 #### Save to SharedPreferences
-Save any boolean, int, long, float, string, or any array of (boolean, int, long, float, string), any Serializable Object, or an ArrayList of any Serializable Objects in SharedPreferences from within a Context (e.g. Activity, Application, can also be called used `context.save` or `context.load`).
+Save any boolean, int, long, float, string, or any array of (boolean, int, long, float, string), any Serializable Object, or an ArrayList of any Serializable Objects in SharedPreferences from within a Context (e.g. Activity, Service, Application e.t.c.).
+Can also be called used `context.save` or `context.load`.
 (Throws unsupported type exception in case the object is not serializable.)
 ```kotlin
 save("mykey", true)                             // Boolean
 save("mykey", 1)                                // Int